ajitid/telltail-center/readme.md

 It has two parts:

-- **telltail**: A program that stores the text you want across your devices, and
+- **Center**: A program that stores the text you want across your devices, and
-- **telltail-sync**: Interacts with 'telltail' and lets you copy and paste with your usual keyboard shortcuts.
+- **Sync**: Interacts with Center and lets you copy and paste with your usual keyboard shortcuts.
 (Available for Linux (X11), macOS and Windows.)

-This repository contains the former, telltail.
-Telltail Sync can be [found here](https://github.com/ajitid/telltail-sync).
+This repository contains the former, Center.
+Sync can be [found here](https://github.com/ajitid/telltail-sync).

 ## How it is made